BogdanPopel/IntroductionToRobotics/README.md

 ### Tasks:

-•Components:  5 LEDs, 1 button, 1 buzzer, resistors and wires (per logic)
+•Components:  5 LEDs, 1 Button, 1 Buzzer, Resistors and Wires (per logic)

 •Technical Task: Building  the  traffic  lights  for  a  crosswalk.
 2 LEDs are used to represent the traffic lights for people and 3 for the traffic lights for cars.
 Also, a buzzer is used to signal to the pedestrians when the light goes green and also it starts buzzing faster when it's about to go red, along with the flashing of the green LED.

 •Coding task: Coding style is of utmost importance.

-  The system encapsulates 4 states that it goes though, consecutively:
+  The system encapsulates 4 states that it goes through, consecutively:

 1) green light for cars, red  light for people, no sounds.
 Duration: indefinite, changed by pressing the button.
 2) (initiated by counting down 8 seconds after a button press): the light should be yellow for  cars, red for people and no sounds.
 Duration: 3 seconds.